spurintel/monocle-plugin-wordpress/src/readme.txt

 = What pages does Monocle protect? =

 When enabled, protects the standard WordPress register, login, lost password, and comment pages.
 By default Monocle is in "Log Only" mode.
-Additional options are located in the `Settings > Monocle Settings` menu.
+Additional options are located in Settings/Monocle from the WordPress admin console.

 = Can I protect other forms? =